Logicify/mautic-advanced-templates-bundle/README.md

 ## Usage

-Once installed plugin is read to be used (no configuration required).
+Once installed plugin is ready to be used (no configuration required).
 Shortly saying, the text between `{% TWIG_BLOCK %}` and `{% END_TWIG_BLOCK %}` in your emails will be treated as TWIG template.
 Please check out [TWIG official documentation](https://twig.symfony.com/doc/2.x/templates.html) to familiarize yourself with syntax and capabilities.